barecool99/Natural-Language-Processing-Using-YELP/README.md

 # Natural Language Processing Project

-Classify Yelp Reviews into 1 star or 5 star categories based off the text content in the reviews.
-Also used pipeline methods for more complex tasks.
-Used MultiNomial Bayes Naives Classifier
+Classified Yelp Reviews to determine if they are good or bad reviews using MultiNomial Bayes Naives Classifier

 We will use the [Yelp Review Data Set from Kaggle](https://www.kaggle.com/c/yelp-recsys-2013).